ArchanaRohilla/World_Weather_Analysis/README.md

-- A map that shows the directions between multiple cities for customers’ travel itinerary will be displayed with the details of the nearest hotel.
+- A map that shows the directions between multiple cities for customers’ travel itinerary will be displayed.

 ![alt text](image/WeatherPy_travel_map.png)

+- A map that shows the directions between multiple cities with the details of the nearest hotel for customers’ travel itinerary will be also be displayed if selected by the cutomer.